M4DGENIUS0/Guard-Face-Recognition-System-Mobile/README.md

 flutter build apk --release
 ```
 - Flutter will automatically Build and Release, store it into `(Project-Name)/build/app/outputs/flutter-apk/app-release.apk` change Apk name.
 Enjoy!

+## Configure API

+- Enter your API key when Marking Attendance in App.

+> Note: Add the value of the complete URL ending with the API endpoint.In case of ngrok  E.g - https://0000-00-000-000-000.ngrok-free.app

 ## Minimum Versions